What we do

 REAL-TIME FLIGHT TELEMETRY

-Highly detailed real-time telemetry over 4G allows for precise monitoring of the drone at all times.
+Highly detailed real-time telemetry over 4G enables precise monitoring of the drone at all times.
 Data link via radio will be available as an option if requested.
 Streams ranging from 90 MB to 50 kB per second.

 QUALITY ASSURANCE THROUGH RE-SIMULATION

-Since every single bit of data input is stored during flight, this data is also used as 100% realistic test data in our re-simulation tool.
-The tool is a crucial part of our development environment and allows for thousands of authentic test scenarios to be run every night.
-This validates the continuous quality of each build and ensures that new functionality does not introduce unexpected errors in other parts of the system.
+As every single bit of data input is stored during flight, this data is also used as 100% realistic test data in our re-simulation tool.
+The tool is a crucial part of our development environment and allows thousands of authentic test scenarios to be run every night.
+This continuously validates the quality of each build and ensures that new functionality does not introduce unexpected errors into other parts of the system.